ottozastrow/indexAnyFrontend/standlet/docs/docs/market surveillance/Article 93 - Market surveillance activities.md

    <p class="norm">4.&nbsp;&nbsp;The competent authorities shall prepare
- an annual summary of the results of their surveillance activities and make it accessible to other competent authorities by means of the electronic system referred to in Article&nbsp;100.</p>
+ an annual summary of the results of their surveillance activities and make it accessible to other competent authorities by means of the electronic system referred to in [[[Article&nbsp;100](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md).</p>
    <p class="norm">5.&nbsp;&nbsp;The competent authorities may
 confiscate, destroy or otherwise render inoperable devices that present an unacceptable risk or falsified devices where they deem it necessary